vineetakhurana/CSCDevOps-Queue-Proxy/README.md

 ##UPLOAD and MEOW

 ##upload
-The *curl* command used as per Workshop README to upload an image
+The *curl* command used as per Workshop README to upload an image. 'i-scream.jpg' is uploaded followed by 'morning.jpg'
 ![curl] [curl]

 Use of 'rpush' to push all the images uploaded to a queue.